 Broccoli may be the most super of all the superfoods on the planet.
 It's rich in vitamins A and C as well as being a good source of lutein, a powerful antioxidant, and sulforaphane, another potent antioxidant.

-How much should you eat in a day: There is no RDA for lutein, but experts say get at least 6 milligrams.
+How much should you eat in a day?
+There is no RDA for lutein, but experts say to get at least 6 milligrams.
 That means try to eat a half cup or more of broccoli a day.
-Throw it in sauces, salads and grain bowls.
+Throw it in sauces, salads, and grain bowls.

 Garlic’s immune-boosting properties are tied to its sulfur-containing compounds, such as allicin.
 Allicin is thought to improve your immune cells' ability to fight off colds and flu, and viruses of all kinds.
 (Smelling more garlic on the subway?
 It could be smart coronavirus management.)
 Garlic also has anti-microbial and anti-viral properties thought to fight off infections.

 How much should you eat in a day: The optimal amount of garlic to eat is more than most of us can fathom: Two to three cloves a day.
-While that may not be doable, realistically, some people take garlic supplements to get 300-mg dried garlic in a powdered tablet.
+While that may not be doable, realistically, some people take garlic supplements to get 300 mg of dried garlic in a powdered tablet.

-Gingerol, the main bioactive compound in ginger, is a relative of capsaicin, can be used in sweet or spicy dishes.
+Gingerol, the main bioactive compound in ginger, is a relative of capsaicin and can be used in sweet or spicy dishes.
 It has been found to alleviate pain and fight nausea, which is the reason ginger ale was given for upset stomachs, back when it contained actual ginger.
 Now few store-bought formulations do.
 Make your own ginger tea.
-Gingerol is responsible for much of its medicinal properties.
+Gingerol is responsible for many of its medicinal properties.
 It has powerful anti-inflammatory and antioxidant benefits.